cocos-creator/docs-3d-deprecated/en/index.md

 # Cocos Creator 3.0 Tech Preview User Manual

 Welcome to the __Cocos Creator 3.0 Tech Preview__ user manual!
 This manual includes detailed instructions, a workflow for users, and a step-by-step tutorial for beginners.
-This manual canan help you quickly learn how to develop cross-platform games with __Cocos Creator 3.0 Tech Preview__.
+This manual can help you quickly learn how to develop cross-platform games with __Cocos Creator 3.0 Tech Preview__.

 > **Note**: please select the corresponding manual version in the upper right corner according to the __Cocos Creator 3.0 Tech Preview__ version you are using.